-Since its founding in 1970, American Heritage School has continued to flourish under the leadership of many fine administrators and teachers.
-The school moved to its new (current) campus in 2002 and presently enrolls approximately 750 students in grades K-12.
+Since its founding in 1970, American Heritage School has continued to flourish thanks to dedicated parents and students, capable administrators and teachers, and visionary donors.
+The school moved to its new (current) campus in 2002 and presently enrolls approximately 920 students in grades K-12.

 The Founding of American Heritage School

 When the BYU Training School closed in 1968, Dr. H. Verlan Andersen met with a group of other BYU professors and parents with the intent of establishing a private school.
 They desired to have their children’s academic learning enhanced and enlightened by principles of morality, religion, liberty and patriotism.
 Some of the founders included Dr. Nephi Kezerian, Dr. Smith Broadbent, Dr. Eldred Johnson, Dr. Gary Beus, Alan Keith, Wayne Keith, Alan Palmer, Joe Ferguson, and many dedicated spouses such as Shirley Andersen and Velma Keith.
 In preparation for opening the school, Shirley Andersen, wife of H. Verlan Andersen, and other school founders spent many hours researching curricula and methodologies that were being used in school districts across Utah.
 Finding a building was also a priority – so Dr. Andersen conveyed to President Ezra Taft Benson the school founders’ interest in locating a building suitable for the school.